 We may find ourselves in the second and third wave outbreaks of the now infamous COVID-19.
-In this instance, getting a good handle on how to manage virtual teams, how to organize virtual events all while maintaining productivity can be tough.
+In this instance, getting a good handle on managing virtual teams and organizing virtual events while maintaining productivity can be tough.

 Virtual communication in the form of instant messaging is a convenience we have gotten used to.
-However, the tones with which messages are read or phrased are highly subjective, and can be easily misconstrued.
-This can lead to misunderstandings, ill feelings and even arguments.
+However, the tones with which messages are read or phrased are highly subjective and easily misconstrued.
+This can lead to misunderstandings, ill feelings, and even arguments.

 A good way around this is to ask for clarification.
-Learning not to react without rereading the intention of the message as a whole is also a good tip.
-However, wording isn’t the only issue virtual communication may pose.
+Learning not to react without rereading the message’s intention as a whole is also a good tip.
+However, the wording isn’t the only issue virtual communication may pose.

 Avenues of communication can also be an issue.
-Some employees may prefer email correspondence while others lean towards instant messaging for faster results.
-Choosing the right tools for communication is equally as important as to how a message is relayed.
+Some employees may prefer email correspondence, while others lean towards instant messaging for faster results.
+Choosing the right tools for communication is equally as important as how a message is relayed.